apptainer/singularity-userdocs/index.rst

 ==========

-Welcome to the apptainer User Guide!
+Welcome to the Apptainer User Guide!

 This guide aims to give an introduction to apptainer, brief installation instructions, and cover topics relevant to users building